Prof Mark Bishop

 In the broad area of cognitive Science I remain interested in exploring second order cybernetics and enactive perception in the context of Francisco Varela's ideas on embodiment, O'Regan & Noe's sensorimotor theories of perception and dynamic theories of cognition.

 I am also interested in computations on colour and the philosophy of colour.

-To date I have published a book, over 110 academic papers and been involved in twenty UK and European research projects together with a total research spend of around three million pounds.
+To date I have published one book, over 110 academic papers and been involved in twenty UK and European research projects, together with a total research spend of around three million pounds.